diffusiondata/diffusion-transform/src/site/markdown/transformers.md

 # Transformers

 A key component is the `Transformer` interface.
 This interface provides an abstraction over converting values from one type to another.
 It allows for performing deserialsation, data binding and data manipulation.
 Importantly it also allows for these transformations to be chained and combined.
 The transformation may fail by throwing a `TransformationException`.
 There is a variation `SafeTransformer` that does not throw this exception and should always successfully be applicable.
+There is another variation `UnsafeTransformer` that was added to simplify exception handling.
+It can throw any type of exception and can be passed to the `transformSafely` methods of the update and stream builders.
+These methods will convert the `UnsafeTransformer` to a `Transformer` that propagates the exception as a `TransformationException`.
+In Java 8 this allow methods that throw exceptions to be used in lambdas or as method references.

 Provided are several transformers for working with `JSON`, `Binary` and common Java values.
 There are transformers for converting pojos and beans to `JSON` and back, accessing the byte array of `Binary` values and chaining transformers